NiklasGronblom/mermaidjs.github.io/stateDiagram.md

     [*] --> s1
     s1 --> [*]
 ```

 ```mermaid
 stateDiagram
     [*] --> s1
     s1 --> [*]
 ```

 ## Composit states

 In a real world use of state diagrams you often end up with diagrams that are multi-dimensional as one state can
 have several internal states.
-These are called composit states in this terminology.
+These are called composite states in this terminology.

-In order to define a composit state you need to use the state keyword followed by and id and the body of the composit state between {}.
+In order to define a composite state you need to use the state keyword followed by and id and the body of the composite state between {}.
 See the example below:

 ```
 stateDiagram